softwaremill/bootzooka/docs/production.md

 To build a docker image, run `backend/docker:publishLocal`.
 This will create the `docker:latest` image.

+You can test the image by using the provided `docker-compose.yml` file.

 ## Heroku

 Bootzooka-based applications can be easily deployed to [Heroku](https://www.heroku.com).